 It was time for us to move into the Air BnB Apartment that was previously booked since we were going to stay 2 extra days in my new-found love, Budapest!
 If you want to see our visit to Széchenyi Thermal Baths let me know 🙂

-This concludes our Viking River Cruise adventures on the Danube and I am very grateful for the wonderful welcome, fantastic service (it really is) I would like to thank them for welcoming me and Marian as guests.
+This concludes our Viking River Cruise adventures on the Danube and I am very grateful for the wonderful welcome, fantastic service (it really is) I would like to thank them for welcoming us as guests.

 As you know all opinions are mine and not influenced in any way or matter.
 I have and always will give you my two cents, whether it is good or not so good.

 In any case I am all for educational, cultural and transformational travel and this was special.

 Now I want to go on a real ocean cruise and see the difference!
 Will I love it or not?
 Stay tuned!

 I’m now turning it over to you.